 The other new food items included Orange Chicken with broccoli, a spicy chicken sandwich, a King’s Hawiian Lobster Roll and (not pictured below) a High Protein, which was an Inka blend of quinoa with pesto, corn, green onion, chickpeas, toasted pine nuts and lemon zest.

 Chef Evans talked about the different Vegan and Vegetarian options as well as gluten free.
-Here is a list of what is available at the ball park and where you can find it.
 Unfortunately, there’s only one place to get a Dodger Dog on a gluten free bun – the Marketplace on the Loge Level, L-137 or L132 if 137 is closed.